Migrating from SharePoint On-Premise to Online (Microsoft Office 365)? Where to Start from?

 STEP 5 – EFFECTIVE UTILIZATION AND ACHIEVEMENT OF BUSINESS VALUE

-Once the migration is completed, the organization should be able to drive the effective use of Microsoft Office 365 and achieve great business value by incorporating the change in day-to-day work.
+Once the migration to sharepoint online is completed, the organization should be able to drive the effective use of Microsoft Office 365 and achieve great business value by incorporating the change in day-to-day work.
 Here, the important considerations are support from senior executives, specific departmental training for domain expertise, ongoing knowledge transfer of new features and functionalities, helping users to overcome the problems.

 How Microsoft Office 365 Migration is Performed?